laravel-enso/documentation/docs/guide/developing-with-enso.md

 Because of the modularity of Enso, when creating such pages, there are several packages involved, each with their own templates, controllers and routes.

-Also, because Enso is meant to be a SPA, you also have front-end routes in addition to the pages themselves.
+Also, because Enso is meant to be a SPA, you need front-end routes in addition to the pages themselves.

 In order to simplify and streamline the process of adding CRUD pages, we've created the CLI package and command.

-You can use the cli command to create:
+You can use the CLI command to create:
 - a model
 - a permission group
 - the common Enso permissions